Broaden your horizons

 - You can study Arabic, Chinese, Hebrew, Japanese or Persian.

 - Chinese and Japanese cannot be combined, with another language.
 However, those studying Japanese can take Korean as an option in Year 4.

-In Japanese, you master the spoken and written forms of the modern Japanese language.
-You also get unique training in reading pre-modern Japanese.
-You gain a comprehensive understanding of Japan, its history, its rich and varied culture, its politics and society, and its vital role in world affairs and the often fraught diplomacy of Northeast Asia.
+In Japanese, you master the spoken and written forms of modern Japanese and also get unique training in reading pre-modern Japanese.
+You gain a comprehensive understanding of Japan, its history, culture, politics and society, and learn about the wider East Asia region too.

 Good knowledge of the language(s) is central to our course.
 Part I (Years 1 and 2) gives a strong grounding, and in Part II (Years 3 and 4) you study advanced language so that by the end of it you can speak fluently and read confidently.
-Alongside the language(s), there’s a wide range of topics on offer (depending on language), from which you can choose according to your interests – history, literature, religion, anthropology, politics, linguistics, film.
+Alongside the language(s), there’s a wide range of topics on offer (depending on language), from which you can choose according to your interests – history, literature, religion, anthropology, linguistics, film.

 Living and learning abroad

-The third year of the course is spent abroad – a great opportunity to immerse yourself in the culture you’re studying and to improve your language skills.
+The third year is spent abroad – a great opportunity to immerse yourself in the culture you’re studying and improve your language skills.

+Various Faculty-approved institutions are available.
 Chinese and Japanese students study at a university in the appropriate country.
 Arabic, Persian and Hebrew students have some choice of which country they go to and what they do.
-In the past, students have followed language courses, studied at a university, taught, or worked for companies or charities.
+Students generally take an approved language course or study at a local university, and some combine this with voluntary work..

 It's possible to change course after Year 2 (Part I).
 In recent years, undergraduates have successfully changed to Modern and Medieval Languages, Law, and Human, Social, and Political Sciences.

 Versatility: your choice of careers